 “ . . .
 And He will be called . . .
 Everlasting Father . . .”
 Isaiah 9:6

 We have spent the last couple of weeks peeling away the outer wrappings of some of the gifts God gave us in Jesus.
-I pray that as you discover the value of the contents, your heart will be drawn to dig even deeper!
-We are barely scratching the surface, but as you pursue an intimate relationship with the Son of God, His gift of the Wonderful Counselor “will teach you all things and will remind you of everything I [Jesus] have said to you” (John 14:26).
+I pray that as you discover afresh the valuable contents, your heart will be drawn to dig even deeper.
+We have barely scratched the surface!
+But as you pursue an intimate relationship with the Son of God, His gift of the Wonderful Counselor “will teach you all things and will remind you of everything I [Jesus] have said to you” (John 14:26).

 One of the Holy Spirit’s jobs as our Counselor is to teach and reveal the deep things of God to each of us.
 Remember,